Introduction

 Disney movies are a big part of our culture, and have affected our perceptions of the world.
 Social developments have changed the way Disney presents minorities in their movies, and had an impact on the themes of the movies, the characters’ personalities, and the messages in the movies.
 We examine in particular the effect of Feminism on the portrayal of Disney Princesses.

+Feminism is a range of social and political movements that share a common goal: to define, establish, and achieve equality of the sexes in the political, economic, personal, and social aspects.
 Generally, the history of feminism is divided into three periods called “waves”.
-The first wave began in the early 19th century and continued to the first half of the 20th century, promoting women’s right to vote.
+The first wave began in the early 19th century and continued to the first half of the 20th century, promoting women's right to vote.
 The second wave began in the 1960’s and campaigned for legal and social equality for women.
 The third wave was in the 1990’s, and was characterized by struggles for individuality and diversity.
+Today, we are in the middle of a fourth wave, combating rape culture and sexual harassment, but Disney has not been affected by it yet.

 Corresponding to the waves of feminism, people split Disney princesses into three “ages”: